bluefinhomeserver/Stiimsu-rewrites/README.md

 iiSU helper and iiSU for steam OS should have appeared under Games in the desktop menu.
 You can add a shortcut to desktop if it is missing.

-For Gaming Mode: in Steam (Desktop Mode) → Games → Add a Non-Steam Game to My Library → pick iiSU Frontend.
+In the Steam desktop app → Games → Add a Non-Steam Game to My Library → pick iiSU Frontend.

 You can also add custom artwork to the steam shortcut via the custom artwork folder.

 ## 9. Install your emulators